starting up the selling of advertising via video-on-demand programming through “dynamic ad insertion” to marketers.

 Through dynamic ad insertion, TV commercials on VOD services

 can be swapped out and new TV commercials inserted into programming after a three-day time period -- thus significantly adding new advertising revenue for the network.

-advertising revenue comes from traditional linear TV programming deals pegged to the C3 metric -- average commercial ratings plus three days of time-shifted viewing.
-Networks have been pushing for
+all national TV advertising revenue comes from traditional linear TV programming deals pegged to the C3 metric -- average commercial ratings plus three days of time-shifted viewing.
+Networks have been

-dynamic ad insertion for some time.
+generated by dynamic ad insertion for some time.
 One estimate says revenue from dynamic ad insertion amounted to $150 million in 2013.
-Projections indicate that the business could grow quickly to around $1 billion
+Projections indicate that the business could grow quickly to

-and the quality of the audience it delivers.
-Having the ability to switch creative copy in a significant portion of this footprint makes VOD an even more attractive option for clients moving
+of sheer volume and the quality of the audience it delivers.
+Having the ability to switch creative copy in a significant portion of this footprint makes VOD an even more attractive option for clients

 “With the launch of dynamic ad insertion we are unlocking new and valuable on-demand inventory for our advertisers with added reach and flexibility,” said

 Marc DeBevoise, executive vice president/general manager of entertainment, sports and news of CBS Interactive.

 With this effort, CBS looks to grab not just new advertising dollars but